vero-nika-2828/yasmin-jas-photography/README.md

 # Deployment & local development

 ## Deployment
-The site is deployed using GitHub Pages - ------>link to the website<------
+The site is deployed using GitHub Pages and link can be found [here](https://vero-nika-2828.github.io/yasmin-jas-photography/)

-To Deploy the site using GitHub ppages:
+To Deploy the site using GitHub pages:

 1. Log in (or sign up) to Github.
-2. Go to the repository for this project,
+2. Go to the repository for this project, vero-nika-2828 / yasmin-jas-photography
 3. Click the setting button.
 4. Select pages in the left hand navigation menu.
 5. From the source dropdown select main branch and press save.